Revenue Recognition Rule Implementation: A 7-Step Guide

 • User-Friendliness: The software should be easy to use and understand.

-Step 3: Plan the Implementation Process
+Step 3: Create Your Implementation Plan

 A well-structured implementation plan is essential for success.
 Include the following steps: